SagarPanchal-com/Zomato_Analysis_P3/README.md

 ```

-**Task 5: Orders Without Delivery**
--- Question: Write a query to find orders that were Completed but not delivered.
--- Return each restuarant name, city and number of not delivered orders.
+**Task 5: Orders Without Delivery**: Write a query to find orders that were Completed but not delivered.
+Return each restuarant name, city and number of not delivered orders.

 ```sql
 Select